 But also, don’t forget that you are the one who knows your research or school through and through.
 A question might be tricky, but you are the one who has done the work and has the knowledge.
 Nerves are normal, but don’t underestimate yourself!

 Be quick to respond

 Responding at speed is essential.
 If you get a reputation for quick and helpful answers you’ll soon gain the reputation for being that ‘go to’ person.
 As much as gaining first-class coverage, it can also be the means to nip in the bud a crisis situation.

 If there is a crisis, you need to strike a balance of honesty and being economical with the truth.
 One water company chose to hide a chemical infusion into its supply and met with an almighty court case, while another in a similar situation was upbeat, positive and honest about the situation to let the public know quickly so that preventative measures could be taken.
 That is a valuable approach to take.

 For most of us, media relations isn’t about crises or problems.
 But it’s important to be prepared and ready to react.

 Never forget that anything you say to a journalist can be quoted.
 There is no such thing as off the record!
 So, if you don’t want something to be published, don’t say it.

 My top piece of advice on becoming a media spokesperson

-It always comes down to relationships
+And finally, it always comes down to relationships.

 When it comes to talking to the press, don’t be nervous, hesitant or weak.
 Be strong and positive and if you don’t know the answer or can’t respond immediately, provide a call to action.
 Ask for a deadline and respond within in that time, even if it’s just to say that you’re still on the case.